-Comparing ERP vendors is a major activity in an ERP Selection Project.
-Many companies try to focus on feature comparison as their method of comparing vendors.
-Today there are many websites and services that provide feature comparisons for free and for fee.
+ERP comparison is a staple activity of any enterprise software selection project.
+Many companies try to focus on feature comparison as their method of evaluating vendors.
+Today there are many websites and services that provide feature comparisons for free or for a fee.

-- Company – understanding the size of the vendor, its resources, its mission, markets served, and its direction in the market.
-Does this vendor have the resources to keep our company abreast of technology changes?
+It is important to understand the size of the ERP software vendor, its resources, mission, markets served, and direction in the market.
+Does this vendor have the resources to keep your company abreast of technology changes?
 Can this vendor be a great partner for the next 15 to 20 years?

-- Technology – is the vendor’s technology direction in alignment with our client’s technology strategy?
+When evaluating a vendor’s technology, it is important to ask: is the vendor’s technology direction in alignment with your company’s technology strategy?

-Ultra delivers a “decision criteria” table that can be populated with facts and evaluations by the client team as they progress through the ERP selection project.
+We deliver a “decision criteria” table that can be populated with facts and evaluations by your team as you progress through the ERP selection project.

 ERP Comparison Best Practices

-- Assessing Intuitive Look, Feel – Usability, or how easy the system is to use by the entire enterprise, is a key factor in ERP comparison.
+Usability, or how easy the system is to use by the entire enterprise, is a key factor in ERP comparison.
 When comparing ERP systems, make sure the software is simple to use and makes the user’s job easier.
 Does it make good use of technology such as ease of navigation, integration, intuitive reports?
-Be sure to compare in an “apples to apples” fashion as needed.
+Be sure to compare in an “apple-to-apple” fashion as needed.

-- Comparing Industry Fit – When comparing systems, be sure to concentrate on a short list of vendors serving your industry.
-From job-shop to cell-type organizations to highly complex process manufacturing, compare ERP systems that address your unique needs.
+When comparing systems, be sure to concentrate on a short list of vendors serving your industry.
+From job shop to cell-type organizations, to highly complex process manufacturing, compare ERP systems that address your unique needs.
 Each manufacturing style, process, and industry has a completely unique set of requirements when it comes to ERP comparison.

-- Evaluating Data Integration – With each vendor, be sure you understand how legacy data will be migrated.
-This plays into the ERP implementation processes for each vendor.
+With each vendor, be sure you understand how your legacy data will be migrated.
+This plays into the enterprise software implementation processes for each vendor.
 Understand the full implementation process and costs as you compare systems.

-- Considering System Customizations: Most systems aren’t effective “out of the box.”
-Compare how your top vendors can let users create new screens, reports, dashboards and other reporting by user roles.
-Will changes be supported over time?
+Most systems aren’t effective right out of the box.
+Make sure to compare how your top vendors can let users create new screens, ERP reports, dashboards and other reporting by user roles.
+Will changes to this process be supported over time?

-Our team of independent ERP consultants bring you decades of experience in helping manufacturing organizations work through effective ERP comparison.
-We help you focus on key criteria which will provide a foundation of information, education, and documentation set to increase the project’s success.
+Our independent ERP consultant organization will bring you decades of experience in helping manufacturing organizations work through effective ERP comparison.
+We will help you focus on key criteria, which will provide a foundation of information, education, and documentation set to increase your project success.